In a line:

 Economy estimate read-out is ~4% under.
 True economy is a tad better than shown

-Range I never relied on this but should have checked when I took on 18.2 litres into the 18.9-L tank.
-At a catastrophic 15.5kpl (37mpg) into a stiff headwind (while still holding a steady 110kph cruise) the remaining 0.7L would have got me another 11kms.
+Range Initially never relied on this but should have checked when I took on 18.2 litres into the 18.9-L tank.
+At a catastrophic 15.5kpl (37mpg) into a stiff headwind (while still holding a steady 110kph cruise) the remaining 0.7L would have got me another 11kms…

-I now realise something about bikes of 1000cc+ – in my book overkill for a solo travel bike.
-Either the great weight or swept volume or both hold the economy back, no matter how slowly you ride.
+I now realise something about bikes of 1000cc+ which in my book have always been overkill for a solo travel bike.
+Either the great weight or more probably the swept volume hold the economy back, no matter how slowly you ride.
 My best reading of 64mpg closely correlates with 65 I recorded from an as-slowly ridden 1200GS on my tours one time.
 You may think so what, you get to blast past anything you want on the highway in comfort.
-That is true but to me a proper travel bike inspires confidence on all surfaces; otherwise it’s just a road bike of which there are plenty out there.
+That is true, but to me a proper travel bike inspires confidence on all surfaces; otherwise it’s just a road bike of which there are plenty out there.

-It wasn’t until I got to the turn-around point 50 miles from the Mauritanian border (and following a quick ‘how-do-you…’ youtube) that I finally managed to lower the saddle.
-I’ve only just realised just how tall the AT’s is at 900mm or 35.4″ – a bit much for a bike this heavy.
-Lowering it gets you down to 870mm or 34.25” and there is an 840mm optional saddle.
+It wasn’t until I got to the turn-around point 50 miles from the Mauritanian border (and following a quick ‘how-do-you…’ youtube vid) that I finally managed to lower the saddle.
+I’ve only just realised just how tall the AT is at 900mm or 35.4″ – a bit much for a bike this heavy.
+Lowering it gets you down to 870mm or 34.25” and there’s an 840mm optional saddle.
 The principle is clear, but getting the notches to line up correctly took a lot of faffing.
 I’m 6′ 1″ so have long enough legs but can’t say the lowered saddle was night-and-day – the bike still felt top heavy at times.

-Sat down, the 30mm bar risers felt little different from stock, but gave the benefit of being able to stand naturally without stooping and doing so the bike felt comfortable – just like the oversized trail bike which many owners speak of.
+Sat down, the 30mm bar risers felt little different from stock, but enabled standing without stooping and doing so – often on the rod to give the backside an airing –the bike felt comfortable, just like the oversized trail bike it is.
 On the road I did notice a bit of white-finger vibration from the right bar, but that was about it.
+It went away with the Dunlop road tyre fitted for the ride home so must have been down to the knobbly Motoz.

 Suspension and brakes

-Same with the brakes which i didn’t push due to the knobbly front tyre, nor to a point where ABS was engaged.
-The ‘creeping’ of the front Motoz’s knobs under tarmac braking did initially take some bike off the front.
+Same with the brakes which I didn’t push due to the knobbly front tyre, nor to a point where ABS was engaged.
+The ‘creeping’ of the front Motoz’s knobs under tarmac braking did initially take some bite off the front.

 Durability and problems

-Who knows what sort if shape it’ll be when I get it back, but the only thing that fell off was a footrest rubber – probably not tightened up properly when the shop refitted them from the Off Road School.
-Refusing to be beaten by this calamity, I replaced it with a scrap of roadside tyre.
+The only thing that fell off was a footrest rubber – probably not tightened up properly when the shop refitted them from the Off Road School.
+Refusing to be beaten by this calamity, I replaced it with a scrap of roadside truck tyre.

-Because of the spread of lockdowns as the pandemic escalated in March 2020, I was already planning to leave the bike in Marrakech and fly out.
+Because of the spread of lockdowns as the pandemic kicked off in March 2020, I was already planning to leave the bike in Marrakech and fly out.
 But even that plan was nixed when I rode over some debris just out of Tiznit.
 Whatever it was flicked up and poked through the bash plate and the sump, losing all the oil.
+As you can read here, that was an easy fix a year and a half later.

 The Africa Twin was the first big adv which successfully drew riders off their GS12s or stopped others buying the popular BMW.
-It’s a great road bike, but aren’t they all these days.
-On my ride down the Atlantic Highway I wasn’t convinced it was going to become magically manageable once on any sort of unconsolidated terrain.
+It’s a great road bike, but aren’t they all these days?
+On my ride down the Atlantic Highway I wasn’t convinced it was going to become magically manageable once on any sort of unconsolidated terrain rolled under the wheels.
 It would become what it clearly was, a big, heavy bike with a tall saddle and high centre of gravity when loaded and tanked up.
-The big worry would always be: one little misjudgement and you’re faced with the daunting task of trying to upright the bike.
-An AT falls over a lot flatter than a GS12 resting in it’s cylinders.
-It’s one reason I loaded baggage on the sides of the tank.
+The big worry would always be: one little misjudgement and a heavy bike launches you hard before you’re faced with the daunting task of trying to lift the bike.
+A slim AT falls over a lot flatter than a GS12 resting in it’s cylinders.